 All too often I hear developers and architects say "We need to consider solutions for our specific problems" without ever considering existing solutions.
 They then go on to create a unique sub par solution for a common problem.
 Unless you are working with bleeding edge technology then more than likely most of the problems you come across have been solved already.
 In fact most of the problems you will have with software are so common that they will be solved off the bat if you just stick to a set software development processes, industry best practices, design principles, and common design patterns.
-After all; these principles, patterns and practices stemmed from common problems.
+After all; these principles, patterns and practices stem from common problems.

 Learn the current theory before you start solving problems

 When interviewing senior developers I insist on a certain degree of knowledge and understanding around software design and architecture.
 Without a solid understanding of the fundamentals I can not trust them to guide the team correctly.
-Here are some examples of topics I expcet from a senior developer:
+Here are some examples of topics I expect from a senior developer:

 Dont just learn the pattern, also learn the whys and hows

 When I say do not reinvent the wheel I am by no means suggesting cookie cutter solutions, because it is important to know when to use which solution.
 Developers which try avoid "reinventing the wheel" can easily get caught in the pitfall of "now I have a hammer and everything is a nail".
 Developers should spend their time solving real problems and not reinventing the wheel.

 - When should you build custom software and when should buy off the shelf or use open source?